appknox/google-chartwrapper/README.txt

 With the chart you can render an HTML img tag to insert into webpages on the fly, show it directly in a webbrowser, or save the chart PNG to disk.

-See the doc folder for epydoc API information
-See GChartWrapper folder for GChart module source code
-    See charts subfolder for Django module contents See chartproject for an example django project to get you started
+See the doc folder for epydoc API information in HTML format See GChartWrapper folder for GChart module source code See chartproject for an example django project to get you started